A topic from the subject of Organic Chemistry in Chemistry.

 Applications of Hydrocarbons

-- Fuels: Hydrocarbons are the main source of energy for transportation and heating.
+• Fuels: Hydrocarbons are the primary source of energy for transportation (gasoline, diesel), heating (natural gas, propane), and electricity generation.

 Experiment: Investigating the Chemistry of Hydrocarbons